Questions & Answers

 Do taxes still have to be withheld if an application for an exemption has already been filed with the BZSt?

-No. The prerequisite for exemption from tax deduction is that an exemption certificate was issued at the time of payment (Section 50c para 2 Sentence 1 No. 1 ITA).
+Yes.
+The prerequisite for exemption from tax deduction is that an exemption certificate was issued at the time of payment (Section 50c para 2 Sentence 1 No. 1 ITA).
 The mere filing of an application is not sufficient.

 Please note that the remuneration debtor still has to file self-assessed tax returns (known as “nil returns”) even if a certificate of exemption is issued (Section 50c para 2 Sentence 2 ITA).